Understanding Internal Audit

 Continuous assessment of the level of compliance of the internal audit process is an equally important part of the project since the results of the project help the management when making decision matters affecting the success of the business.
 For instance, one should monitor the process against the internationally agreed procedures with regard to auditing.

-Besides, it is impartial to take into consideration the legal issues, environment upon which the audit is conducted, and the general goals of the process against the organization’s goals.
+Besides, it is impartial to take into consideration the legal issues, the environment upon which the audit is conducted, and the general goals of the process against the organization’s goals.

 Step three: Continuously verify the frequency if the process